preginald/yourpcmatters-com-crm/readme.md

 # Service Business Management System

-I'm building my an app that will support my IT consulting business using [Laravel PHP framework](http://laravel.com).
+I'm building an app that will support my IT consulting business using [Laravel PHP framework](http://laravel.com).

-## Why create this app with others exist?
+## Why create this app when others exist?

 * designed specifically for the sole trader or small consulting business with fewer than 10 team members.
 * solves common problems clients experience during IT support life cycle